 - Whisk flours, oats, salt, sugar and yeast together in a large bowl.
 Stir in milk and butter.
 Knead briefly in the bowl with your hands until the dough comes together (dough will be quite stiff and a bit sticky).
 Cover and let rise at room temperature for 1 hour.

-- Preheat oven to 400 degrees.
-Divide dough into 8 pieces and cover with plastic wrap.
+- Preheat oven to 375 degrees.
+Divide dough into 6 equal pieces and cover with plastic wrap.
 Working with one piece of dough at a time, roll into a thin round on a sheet of parchment paper using a traditional rolling pin.

 - Roll with a kruskavel a few times or poke all over with a skewer or fork.
 Cut a 1 inch hole out of the center using a biscuit cutter.
-Brush with butter and sprinkle with sea salt crystals.
+Set the round cut out piece of dough next to the larger crispbread.
+Brush both with butter and sprinkle with sea salt crystals.

 - Transfer parchment paper to a baking sheet.
 Bake until golden brown and crispy, about 12-15 minutes.
 Transfer to a wire rack to cool.
 Repeat with remaining pieces of dough.